Lori Lee

 Lori Lee is a fictional character from the Australian soap opera Neighbours, played by Michelle Ang.
 She made her first screen appearance during the episode broadcast on 20 November 2002.
 Ang departed in 2003 but returned the following year to reprise her role.
 She made her last screen appearance as Lori on 20 November 2004.

 Casting

 Neighbours casting director, Jan Russ, was looking at New Zealand actors, when Ang went for an audition.
 Ang received a callback a few months later.
 She was nineteen when she joined the cast of Neighbours as Lori and she had to move to Melbourne for filming.
 Ang became one of the first Asian actors to receive a prominent role in the show.

-Ang quit Neighbours in 2003 to go back to New Zealand to complete a commerce and science university degree.
+In March 2003, reporters for the Herald Sun confirmed that Ang had decided to leave Neighbours in order to return to New Zealand to complete a science and commerce degree.
+Ang had already completed two years of the degree, but when she transferred to Monash University, they took too long to recognise her previous credits and she did not want to lose them.
+Ang admitted that quitting had been an "incredibly difficult" decision as the cast and crew had become a family to her.
+She stated "I decided that even though I love Neighbours to pieces, I needed to finish off my degree."
+Ang filmed her last scenes on 11 March and said it was "really emotional".

 In April 2004, she returned to reprise her role as Lori.
 Of her return she said, "It felt a bit strange at first, but it is really like stepping into a pair of old shoes. [..]
 I quickly settled back in and it's easier when you're working with your old castmates because they help you out as well."